 Low and poor quality videos can disappoint your audience.
 You can start by getting a good quality HD camera, good lighting source, audio equipment, a sturdy tripod, and a clean backdrop/green screen.
 Don’t worry if you aren’t able to invest in a professional set-up.
 You can also rent the kit.
 Start with whatever is feasible for you to get and later on you can invest in a high quality professional set-up.
 Make sure to practice your script and do a test recording to check the audio and video quality.
 Test recordings will help you minimise the errors and adjust the set-up accordingly.

 If your online course is paid, it is suggested that you include an unpaid preview of the course.
 In the preview, you could talk about the course structure.
 You could also talk about the different areas where the viewers can apply the learning that they will get by investing in your online courses.

 The final step to create online courses is editing.
-In this final step you can bring all the materials including audio, video, images, and slides together.
+In this final step, you can bring all the materials including audio, video, images, and slides together.
 While editing you can also add additional images, reference videos and music.
 The final touches will help in putting together all the pieces into one cohesive online course.
-You can use different editing apps as per your ease.
+You can use different editing apps at your ease.